 Optimal health is not a quick fix.
 It is the set of deliberate behaviors and choices that you commit to that will make the difference in your sustained well-being.
 Managing the stress that you may or may not be aware of is proven to be a critical part of that.

 You can sustain the healthy lifestyle that is right for you by being clear what your values are as the foundation and what you want your future to be.
 You will most likely encounter stumbling blocks and perhaps make poor choices along the way.

 Let’s look at that rocky road.
 Sometimes, emotions can get in the way of making good choices.
 But, what can you do?

 Susan (Sue) Ives McCollum is a licensed professional counselor with a Master’s degree in Pastoral Counseling from Loyola University in Maryland.
 In her one-on-one work with clients, Sue has always incorporated journal writing, gratitude logs, and goal setting in her healing work.
 She believes writing deepens self-awareness and fosters resilience.
 She has seen the transformational power of writing not only in individual work, but also in her writing groups and with women around the world.

 Diane Hartingh Price received her MSOD from American University.
 She is a veteran consultant, coach, and is a Duke trained Integrative Health Professional.
 In her work as an integrative health coach, she partners with clients to enhance their health, clarify goals and values, develop an action plan for making lifestyle changes using their own inherent character strengths to reach personal goals, and provide support for lasting change.

-As our thanks, we’ll send you a free booklet to introduce you to WRITE TO BE WELL™.
-We have included 30 writing prompts to help you get started.
-Now that you are part of The Get Well Project community, we will send you an occasional email to share insights from our blog, additional writing methods, and other news.
+As part of The Get Well Project community, we will send you an occasional email to share insights from our blog, additional writing methods, and other news.